 - Setting an example as a registered professional;

-- Review and clarify the material and subject matter in the Professional Governance Act, Bylaws, and Code of Ethics - Schedule A;
+- Review and clarify the material and subject matter in the Professional Governance Act, Bylaws, the Schedule Agrologists Regulation, and the Code of Ethics - Schedule A;

 - Review and clarify the Duty to Report;